canalplus/rx-player/tests/performance/README.md

 ## How tests are performed

-Before running tests, `run.mjs` builds two production, minified test bundles:
+Before running tests, `run.mjs` builds the selected test files into two production, minified bundles:

 - `previous.js`, relying on the RxPlayer built from the branch we want to compare to;